Skip to content

 "This tool dismantles the basic human fallacy that we always want to be right," he continues.
 "That's why I say it's a tool of freedom."

 Phil Stutz is the bestselling co-author of The Tools, Coming Alive, and Lessons for Living and the focus of the Netflix documentary "Stutz" directed by Jonah Hill.
 He received his MD from NYU and lives and practices in Los Angeles.
-Stutz has a new book coming out this spring TRUE AND FALSE MAGIC: A Tools Protocol, a book-workbook hybrid aimed to help people access the power of the unconscious, which he wrote in partnership with author Elise Loehnen.
+Stutz has a new book coming out this spring TRUE AND FALSE MAGIC: A Tools Protocol, a book-workbook hybrid aimed to help people access the power of the unconscious, which he wrote in partnership with bestselling author Elise Loehnen.

 Stacey Lindsay